ricardosantosfc/Game_Test_Browser/README.md

-A simple mockup game inspired by Google Chrome’s “Dinosaur Game”, created to test the deployment of Unity WebGL builds for the saveDForest web-app.
+A simple mockup game inspired by Google Chrome’s “Dinosaur Game”, created to test the deployment of Unity WebGL builds for the saveDforest web-app.